 You might want to include work hours, hourly wage, timecard due dates, and what types of behaviors may lead to disciplinary actions.

-For example, if an employee sues you after getting into an accident on the way to or home from a job site.
-Or if there’s a fire in the building that gutted your office.
-Any potential calamity could cripple or wipe out your staffing agency.
+Any potential calamity could cripple or wipe out your staffing agency if you don’t have insurance.
+For example, if an employee sues you after getting into an accident on the way to or home from a job site, or if there’s a fire in the building that gutted your office, it might be impossible to recover financially.
 Be prepared.

 Before you send your employees to any job site, make sure these agreements are in place.
-These outline all the services your staffing agency and employees will provide to the companies with whom you will be working.
+These outline all the services your staffing agency and employees will provide to the client company with whom you will be working.

-They also detail how much the outside company will pay you for your services.
+They also detail how much the client company will pay you for your services.

 Job Application Template

-If you are running a staffing agency, then you’ll need staffing.
+If you’re planning on growing your staffing agency and hiring multiple employees, you might need to invest in staffing your own business.
+As a business owner, you have enough on your plate, and might not have time to find valuable, highly qualified employees.
 Invest in a job application form that will provide you with the information you’ll need to make the right hiring calls.

-There are loads of free templates on the internet that include all the pertinent information, such as name, contact info, education, experience, and references.
+There are many free templates on the internet that include all the pertinent information, such as name, contact info, education, experience, and references.

-Many of the templates are adaptable.
-Add a personalized question or two to obtain the answers you need to make informed decisions.
+Most templates are customizable, for example, you can add a personalized question or two to obtain the answers you need to make informed decisions.